Sherpa-Sec/Jira_Ticket_Workflow_Simulation/README.md

 ## 7. Why This Project Matters

-This project demonstrates hands-on skills used in real Tier-1 operational roles, including:

-- IT Support and Help Desk
-- Junior System Administration
-- SOC and NOC Tier-1 environments
+- This project reflects hands-on work similar to entry-level IT, NOC, and SOC Tier-1 environments

-**It shows practical troubleshooting, clear documentation, and communication skills, all of which employers expect for entry-level roles.**
+- It shows practical troubleshooting, system validation, and clear documentation